 Under WorkSafeBC's Certificate of Recognition: Program Standards and Guidelines, internal auditor certification is valid for three years.
-Internal auditors are required to perform two audits per three-year auditor certification cycle.
+Internal auditors are required to perform a minimum of two audits per three-year auditor certification cycle.
 If there are multiple auditors in the company, internal auditors may meet this requirement by participating in a team audit, provided each auditor contributes meaningfully to all three types of data collection (observation, documentation and interviews).

-To be eligible for certification re-approval, all auditors must also complete at least seven hours of auditor training during the three-year certification period. go2HR will regularly host webinar training that will count toward the seven-hour training requirement.
-Auditors may also apply in writing to go2HR to have relevant safety-related or audit-related training and education gained through other agencies applied toward their seven-hour requirement. go2HR is under no obligation to accept any particular request, but will apply consistent decision logic fairly to all auditors.
+To be eligible for auditor certification re-approval, all auditors must also complete at least seven hours of auditor training during the three-year auditor certification period.
+Auditors may consider relevant safety or audit-related training and education gained through go2HR training courses, or other agencies, applied toward their seven-hour requirement or apply in writing to go2HR to have additional safety-related courses considered.

+go2HR is under no obligation to accept any particular request, but will apply consistent decision logic fairly to all auditors.
 Examples of the courses and training accepted include those organized by the Employers' Advisers Office, WorkSafeBC, BCIT OHS program and other safety associations.

-Auditors are responsible for completing these audits and reporting to go2HR using the COR Internal Auditor Declaration Form (Appendix E) within three years of their certification date.
+Auditors are responsible for completing these requirements within three-years of their certificate date and reporting continued professional development annually using the go2HR COR Internal Auditor Declaration form (Appendix E).